 in foreign countries, is the so-called

 mysterious radio stations on the

-short wave radio band, that broadcast arrays of spoken numbers.
+short wave radio band, that broadcast long strings of spoken numbers.

 Such stations were frequently spotted during the 1960s, 70s and 80s.

-The number arrays represent coded messages that are generally encrypted
+The number strings represent coded messages that are generally encrypted

 by means of a